jovantanyk/cvwo-forums/README.md

 # University rating and Forums App

-Built with Ruby on Rails and React
+React FE with Tailwind CSS
+Ruby on rails BE with Postgresql DB

-## Setup
+## Running Dev build
 1. Run bundle install
 2. Add application.yml to config
-3. Run rails s
+3. Make sure you have foreman installed
+4. Run ./bin/dev